blyonscs/Case_Study_Fitness_Tracker/README.md

 ##### Background

 *Personal*
 Hello everyone!
 My name is Brandon and I'm a computer science graduate from Florida Atlantic University.
-Fitness is a big part of my day to day life and I found this dataset very interesting to work with and analyze.
-I had fun manipulating and visualizing this data and working through the steps of the data analysis process, follow me on Linkedin - https://www.linkedin.com/in/brandon-lyons-8b6b04158
+Fitness is a big part of my day-to-day life and I found this dataset very interesting to work with and analyze.
+I had fun manipulating and visualizing this data and working through the steps of the data analysis process, follow me on Linkedin - [My Linkedin](https://www.linkedin.com/in/brandon-lyons-8b6b04158)

 *Project Business*
 Urška Sršen and Sando Mur founded Bellabeat, a high-tech company that manufactures health-focused smart products.
 Sršen used her background as an artist to develop beautifully designed technology that informs and inspires women around